 So instead try drinking small amounts of water at regular intervals throughout the day.

-Drinking a glass of water when you first get up in the morning is a great way to replace fluids lost during the night and get your system started.
+As this is a great way to replace fluids lost during the night and get your metabolic system started.

-And staying a step ahead of your thirst during the working day will give you more energy too.
+And staying a step ahead of your thirst during the day will give you more energy too.

-When you get into the habit of drinking small amounts of water regularly you may find you are hitting the 8 cups target anyway.
+As when you get into the habit of drinking small amounts of water regularly you may find you are hitting the 8 cups target anyway.

 Don't Like Water?
-Here Are A Few Ways To Spice It Up
+Spice It Up

-And this can make staying hydrated a real struggle for some of us.
+But the problem is that not everyone enjoys drinking water and this can make staying hydrated a real struggle for some of us.

 So what can you do to get around this problem?

-However I'd steer clear of these as they are also pumped full of sugar.
+However, I'd steer clear of these as they are also pumped full of sugar.

-You can get creative here and try anything from apples, strawberries, limes, lemons, berries or grapefruit.
+You can get creative here and try anything from apples, strawberries, limes, lemons, berries. or grapefruit.

-Dehydration is far from the only cause of back pain, but it can be a contributing factor.
+Dehydration is far from the only cause of back pain but it can be a contributing factor.

-So if you think you may not be drinking enough try upping your water intake over the next few weeks and see if you notice the difference.
+So if you think you may not be drinking enough, try upping your water intake over the next few weeks and see if you notice the difference.